 What is Muscular Dystrophy?

 Muscular dystrophy is what’s known as a progressive disease of the muscles.
-Basically, what happens is that the muscle-membrane protein has a deficiency that causes the muscles to breakdown over time.
+What happens is that the muscle-membrane protein has a deficiency that causes the forces to break down over time.

 Duchenne Muscular Dystrophy in Dogs

 Duchenne muscular dystrophy DMD (or x-linked muscular dystrophy) is a more severe type of muscular dystrophy where there is a specific gene mutation that is the cause of the disease.
 Surprisingly, Most of the information we have about DMD has been brought to us as the result of a study performed at Boston Children’s Hospital using two golden retrievers.

 The two dogs remained relatively healthy despite having the gene for DMD.
 The reason for this is that both of these dogs had Jagged1, which is a muscle regeneration gene.
 Unfortunately, the presence of Jagged1 to the level necessary for good health is rare.
 However, these dogs are a canine model that might help to bring about better treatment options for dogs and humans later.

 Back to “ordinary” muscular dystrophy.
 It is inherited, and certain breeds are more susceptible.
 For example, muscular dystrophy is much more common in a golden retriever than others, mainly male golden retrievers.
 Other species that are at risk of carrying the gene include:

 - Miniature Schnauzers.